Leadership Partners Texas

 For districts that want an in-semester checkpoint, ARA can include a brief 90-day pulse aligned to your initial results, so leaders can confirm early movement and refine their focus.

-The ARA System™ is grounded in the Four Paths of Influence Model, developed through decades of research by Dr. Kenneth Leithwood, Professor Emeritus at the University of Toronto, and his colleagues including Dr. Jing Ping Sun, University of Alabama.
+The ARA System™ is grounded in the Four Paths of Influence model developed through decades of leadership research by Dr. Kenneth Leithwood, Professor Emeritus at the University of Toronto, and colleagues including Dr. Jing Ping Sun of the University of Alabama.

-This research shows that school leaders influence student learning indirectly by shaping the conditions in which teachers work.
-Leaders strengthen results in myriad ways, some of which include building coherent systems, improving instructional practice, cultivating trust and efficacy, and partnering effectively with families.
+This research demonstrates that school leaders influence student learning primarily by shaping the conditions in which teachers work.
+Leaders strengthen results in many ways, including building coherent instructional systems, improving teaching practice, cultivating trust and collective efficacy, and partnering effectively with families.

-In other words, leadership does not act on student achievement directly.
-It acts through culture, structures, beliefs, and professional practice.
+In other words, leadership does not influence student achievement directly.
+It works through culture, organizational structures, professional beliefs, and instructional practice.

 How Leadership Conditions Shape Outcomes: Understanding the Four Paths